Pauline Sachse

-Pauline Sachse (born 1980) is a German violist, chamber musician, and professor at the Hochschule für Musik und Theather Felix Mendelssohn Bartholdy.
+Pauline Sachse (born 1980) is a German violist, chamber musician, and professor at the University of Music and Theatre Leipzig.

 Life

 Born in Hamburg, Sachse received violin lessons from 1988 and began playing the viola in 1992.
-She studied with Tabea Zimmermann first at the Frankfurt University of Music and Performing Arts, and since 2002 at the Hochschule für Musik "Hanns Eisler".
+She studied with Tabea Zimmermann first at the Frankfurt University of Music and Performing Arts, and since 2002 at the Hochschule für Musik Hanns Eisler Berlin.
 In 2003, she also studied at Yale University in the US with Jesse Livine and Peter Oundjian.
 Her chamber music partners include among others Isabelle Faust, Stella Doufexis, Lauma Skride, Harriet Krijgh, Janine Jansen and Tabea Zimmermann.
-From 2010 to 2014, Sachse was principal violist with the Rundfunk-Sinfonieorchester Berlin.
-Sachse taught viola at the Hochschule für Musik "Hanns Eisler" Berlin most recently as a visiting professor, and in 2013 followed the call to the Hochschule für Musik Carl Maria von Weber Dresden in Dresden.
-In 2019, she took over the professorship for viola at the Musikhochschule Lübeck (successor to Barbara Westphal).
+From 2010 to 2014, Sachse was principal violist with the Berlin Radio Symphony Orchestra.
+Sachse taught viola at the Hochschule für Musik Hanns Eisler Berlin most recently as a visiting professor, and in 2013 followed the call to the Hochschule für Musik Carl Maria von Weber in Dresden.
+In 2019, she took over the professorship for viola at the Lübeck Academy of Music (successor to Barbara Westphal).
 Sachse performs regularly at festivals, such as the Salzburg Festival, the Moritzburg Festival, the Schwetzingen Festival, the Rheingau Musik Festival, the Schubertiade Vorarlberg, the Spannungen festival in Heimbach and the Festival Mecklenburg-Vorpommern.
-She has performed worldwide and played in music centres such as the Wigmore Hall, the Konzerthaus, Vienna and the Berlin Philharmonie.
+She has performed worldwide and played in music centres such as the Wigmore Hall, the Konzerthaus, Vienna and the Berliner Philharmonie.